Tobruk–Ajdabiya Road

 Tobruk–Ajdabiya Road is an asphalt road linking Tobruk and Ajdabiya, in the Cyrenaica region of northeastern Libya.
-It is used primarily by travelers between Tripoli and Toburk, or to Egypt.
+It is used primarily by travelers between Tripoli and Tobruk, or to Egypt.

 The road has shortened the distance between Tobruk and Ajdabiya to about 410 km (256 mi), from 610 km (388 mi) via the Libyan Coastal Highway (Via Balbia).
 However, the traffic on the road is negligible.

 After the civil war that took place in 2011, the road witnessed several incidents made the traffic on it is dangerous, like: